ISSArt-LLC/ISSArt-LLC.github.io/posts/2020-05-21-meeting-electron-js.md

 **[electron-builder](https://github.com/electron-userland/electron-builder)**
 **[electron-packager](https://github.com/electron/electron-packager)**

 My choice was electron-builder that gives you a wide range of formats and gives you flexibility.
-I had another short-period experience with electron-packager using which was not so friendly – I didn’t manage to assemble Windows Installer **[Squirrel](https://github.com/Squirrel/Squirrel.Windows)**.
+I had another short-period experience with electron-packager using which was not so friendly – I didn't manage to assemble Windows Installer **[Squirrel](https://github.com/Squirrel/Squirrel.Windows)**.

 You should keep in mind that to assemble for Windows on the platform different from it, you need to instal **[Wine](https://www.winehq.org/)**.